Blake-Frangoulis/c0523-code-solutions/html-relative-links/html-relative-links-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - How do you indicate the relative link to a parent directory?
-  To go up a directory you use two dots ".." at the beginning of your relative link.
+  To go up a directory you use two dots and a forward slash "../" at the beginning of your relative link.

 - How do you indicate the relative link to a child directory?
-  To go down a directory you would use a forward slash "/" in your relative link.
+  To go down a directory you would use the directory's name in your relative link.

 - How do you indicate the relative link to a grand parent directory?
-  By starting your relative link with a forward slash.
+  By starting your relative link two sets of "../".

 - How do you indicate the relative link to the same directory?
   By creating your relative link with no forward slash or dots.